AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 In the case of a dispatching call, the subprogram_body mentioned
    in the above rules is that (if any) of the statically denoted callee.

 #.
-In order to ensure that dispatching calls do not fail elaboration
+The first freezing point of a tagged type shall occur within the
+   early call region of each of its overriding primitive operations.

+   [This rule is needed to prevent a dispatching call before the body of the (dynamic, not static) callee has been elaborated.
-   checks, the freezing point of a tagged type must meet the same restrictions as would be required for a call to each of its overriding primitive operations.
-[The idea here is that after the freezing point it would be possible to declare an object of the type and then use it as a controlling operand in a dispatching call to a primitive operation of an ancestor type.
+   The idea here is that after the freezing point it would be possible to declare an object of the type and then use it as a controlling operand in a dispatching call to a primitive operation of an ancestor type.
-   No analysis is performed to identify scenarios where this is not the case, so conservative rules are adopted.
+   No analysis is performed to identify scenarios where this is not the case, so conservative rules are adopted.]

-   Ada ensures that the freezing point of a tagged type will always occur after both the completion of the type and the declarations of each of its primitive subprograms.
-This is typically all that one needs to know about freezing points in order to understand the above rule.]
+   [Ada ensures that the freezing point of a tagged type will always occur after both the completion of the type and the declarations of each of its primitive subprograms; the freezing point of any type will occur before the declaration of any objects of the type or the evaluation of any expressions of the type.
+This is typically all that one needs to know about freezing points in order to understand how the above rule applies to a particular example.]

 #.
 For purposes of defining the early call region, the spec and body of a
    library unit package which has an Elaborate_Body pragma are treated as if